Last updated on 23 September 2020

 We’ll collect the information when you book a ticket (through our ticketing system).

-Do I have to share my data with NHS Test and Trace?
+Do I have to share this information?

 Why are you collecting and sharing this information?